beach

 On that basis, an attention-based cognitivist semantics of linguistic expressions (gradation expressions, Carstensen 2013 Paper; locative prepositions, Carstensen 2015, in a Pdf of the whole book; directional prepositions and verbs, From motion perception to Bob Dylan paper (2019), slides of the talk on that topic ('Language and Perception' conference in Bern, Switzerland, September 2017)) can be specified.

 Some have asked me why I use the term Cognitivist so prominently and often.
 The answer has two parts.
-First, there is a certain general connection: Recently, I found a proposal from 1998 (not written by me) for a 'Meaning and cognition' research group on my hard drive.
+First, there is a certain general connection: A while ago, I found a proposal from 1998 for a 'Meaning and cognition' research group on my computer (not written by me).
 It suggests a non-specific interpretation:

 It will be convenient to have a name for the general approach outlined above; we will refer to it as the 'cognitivist' approach, because we believe that the essential trait that most recent semantic theories have in common is that they share a broadly cognitivist outlook.
 'Cognitivist semantics', as we use the term, denotes neither a school, nor even a set of premises shared by a given range of theories.
 The term is merely to suggest a certain trend in semantic theory which we endorse, and which stands in marked contrast to the views underlying most philosophical approaches to semantics.